AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/index.rst

     applied to Ada/SPARK source code.
 The contents can be used as-is, or customized for a particular project.

-    This document was written by Michael Frank.
+    This document was originally written by Patrick Rogers, and modified by Michael Frank.

 .. only:: builder_html